barstoolbluz/xplatform-cli-tools/README.md

 ## How It Works

-The environment implements wrapper functions for `git`, `gh`, and `aws` that:
+The environment's wrapper functions for `git`, `gh`, and `aws`:

 1. Extract credentials from 1Password at runtime;
-2. Pass these credentials to the underlying commands securely;
+2. Pass these credentials securely to the underlying commands;
 3. Clean up any temporary files after execution.

 ### Authentication Methods

-Two approaches are used for credential handling:
+The environment uses two approaches for credential handling:

 #### `op run` (for `gh` and `aws`)
-- Executes commands in an ephemeral subshell;
+- Executes commands in an ephemeral subshell
-- Retrieves secrets directly from 1Password and exports them as environment variables;
+- Retrieves secrets directly from 1Password and exports them as environment variables
-- Credentials exist only within the subshell and are destroyed when the command finishes.
+- Keeps credentials only within the subshell and destroys them when the command finishes

 #### `op read` (for `git`)
-- Directly reads the token from 1Password;
+- Reads the token directly from 1Password
-- Creates a temporary script (via `GIT_ASKPASS`) that outputs the token when Git requests it;
+- Creates a temporary script (via `GIT_ASKPASS`) that outputs the token when Git requests it
-- Uses trap-based cleanup mechanisms to remove temporary files.
+- Uses trap-based cleanup mechanisms to remove temporary files

 ### Environment-Aware Authentication Flow

 The environment adapts its authentication method based on context:

-- [Local Development](#local-development-setup) - Interactive authentication with persistent session tokens;
+- [Local Development](#local-development-setup) - Uses interactive authentication with persistent session tokens
-- [CI/CD](#cicd-integration) - Non-interactive authentication using service accounts.
+- [CI/CD](#cicd-integration) - Uses non-interactive authentication with service accounts

 ## Quick Start